18 FAQs about labelling and packaging

-- What information do we have to show on the label?
+- What information must we show on a product label?

 - How accurate must the information on a label be?

-- Does the label of imported goods have to say where they come from?
+- Do imported goods have to say where they are from on the label?

 - Are we allowed to label our goods as 'British' or 'English'?

 - Do labels have to be in English?